-DBRS' credit ratings for long-term debt instruments range from AAA to D. The DBRS BBB (low) rating is investment grade and considered of adequate credit quality.
+DBRS' credit ratings for long-term debt instruments range from AAA to D. The DBRS BBB rating is investment grade and considered of adequate credit quality.
 The capacity for the payment of a company's financial obligations is considered acceptable but may be vulnerable to future events.
 Ratings designations may be modified by the addition of a high or low to indicate relative standing within the BBB category.
 Each DBRS rating category is appended with one of three rating trends: "positive", "stable" or "negative".
 The rating trend helps to give an investor an understanding of DBRS' opinion regarding the outlook for the rating in question.
 However, the investor must not assume that a positive or negative trend necessarily indicates that a rating change is imminent.
-A positive trend indicates that credit metrics are expected to improve over the next 12 months.
+A stable trend indicates that credit metrics are expected to remain sustainable in the intermediate to long term.